paritytech/polkadot-sdk/docs/contributor/DOCUMENTATION_GUIDELINES.md

 and will (almost) never panic.

 Use `# Examples` as much as possible.
 These are great ways to further demonstrate what your APIs are doing, and add free test coverage.
-As an additional benefit, any code in rust-docs is treated as an "integration test", not unit test, which tests your crate in a different way than unit tests.
+As an additional benefit, any code in rust-docs is treated as an "integration test", which tests your crate in a different way than unit tests.
 So, it is both a win for "more documentation" and a win for "more test coverage".